maruyama-lab-design/CBOEP/README.md

 ├── data
 └── output
 ```
-`cbmf.py` and `cbgs.py` is the main execution file of CBMF and CBGS, respectively, given the positive EPIs set such as BENGI or TargetFinder.
+`cbmf.py` and `cbgs.py` is the main execution file of CBMF and CBGS, respectively.
 Please place the required positive EPIs set for input under directory `data` (we have already placed BENGI and TargetFinder datasets as references).